satinstitch/teensummeradventure/frontofbookletrules.md

 This summer
 I will read like no one is judging the cover of my book.
 I,
 __________________________________ solemnly swear that I will be up for all kinds of bookish mischief.
-I am ready to be inspired to read, create, and discover new things at the public library.
+I am ready to read, create, and discover new things at the public library.